The Classification of Triangular Semisimple and Cosemisimple Hopf Algebras Over an Algebraically Closed Field: The Solvability of the Group Underlying a Minimal Triangular Semisimple Hopf Algebra

 A classical fact about complex representations of finite groups is that the dimension of any irreducible representation of a finite group $K$ does not exceed $|K:Z(K)|^{1/2}$, where $Z(K)$ is the center of $K$.
 Groups of central type are those groups for which this inequality is in fact an equality.
 More precisely, a finite group $K$ is said to be of {\em central type} if it has an irreducible representation $V$ such that $(dimV)^2=|K:Z(K)|$ (see e.g. [HI]).
 We shall need the following theorem (conjectured by Iwahori and Matsumoto in 1964) whose proof uses the classification of finite simple groups. \begin{Theorem} {\bf [HI, Theorem 7.3]} Any group of central type is solvable. \end{Theorem}

 As corollaries, we have the following results. \begin{Corollary} Let $A$ be a minimal triangular semisimple Hopf algebra over $k,$ and let $G$ be the finite group such that the categories of representations $Rep(G)$ and $Rep(A)$ are equivalent.
 Then $G$ is solvable. \end{Corollary} \proof We may assume that $k$ has characteristic $0$ (otherwise we can lift to characteristic $0$), and by Proposition \ref{gen}, that the Drinfeld element of $A$ is $1.$ By Theorem \ref{main}, the corresponding group $G$ has an irreducible projective representation $V$ with $dimV=|G|^{1/2}.$ Let $K$ be a finite central extension of $G$ with central subgroup $Z,$ such that $V$ lifts to a linear representation of $K$.
 We have $\text{(dimV)}^2=|K:Z|$.
 Since $\text{(dimV)}^2\le |K:Z(K)|$ we get that $Z=Z(K)$ and hence that $K$ is a group of central type.
-But by Theorem \ref{ct}, $K$ is solvable and hence $G\cong K/Z(K)$ is solvable as well. \begin{Corollary} Let $A$ be a triangular semisimple and cosemisimple Hopf algebra over $k$ of dimension bigger than $1$.
+But by Theorem \ref{ct}, $K$ is solvable and hence $G\cong K/Z(K)$ is solvable as well. \begin{Remark} {\rm Movshev conjectures in the introduction to [M] that any finite group with a nondegenerate $2-$cocycle is solvable.
+As explained in the Proof of Corollary \ref{solv}, this result forllows from Theorem \ref{ct}.} \end{Remark} \begin{Corollary} Let $A$ be a triangular semisimple and cosemisimple Hopf algebra over $k$ of dimension bigger than $1$.
 Then $A$ has a non-trivial grouplike element. \end{Corollary} \proof We can assume that the Drinfeld element $u$ is equal to $1$ and that $A$ is not cocommutative.
 Let $A_0$ be the minimal part of $A$.
 By Corollary \ref{solv}, $A_0=k[H]^J$ for a solvable group $H$, $|H|>1$.
 Therefore, $A_0$ has non-trivial 1-dimensional representations.
 Since $A_0\cong A_0^{*op}$ as Hopf algebras, we get that $A_0$, and hence $A$, has non-trivial grouplike elements.

 Corollary \ref{rep} motivates the following question. \begin{Question} Let $(A,R)$ be a quasitriangular semisimple and cosemisimple Hopf algebra over $k$ (e.g. the quantum double of a semisimple and cosemisimple Hopf algebra), and let $dim(A)>1$.
 Is it true that $A$ possesses a non-trivial grouplike element? \end{Question} Note that a positive answer to this question would imply that for a semisimple and cosemisimple Hopf algebra $A$ over $k$ either $A$ or $A^*$ possesses a non-trivial grouplike element.
 Such a result is very desirable for the problem of the classification of semisimple Hopf algebras.